Some frequently asked questions

 4. How many beekeepers are there locally?

-Conwy BKA has about 120 members, from Anglesey to Chester, and inland Blaenau Ffestiniog.
-There are also neighbouring associations in Anglesey, Llyn & Eifion, South Clwyd and Flintshire.
+Conwy BK has about 150 members (at December 2021) from all over Conwy County.
+There are neighbouring associations in Anglesey, Lleyn & Eifion, South Clwyd and Flint and District.
 A few beekeepers prefer to keep bees without the support of an Association.
-Conwy BKA is affiliated to the Welsh Beekeepers Association.
+Conwy BK is affiliated to the Welsh Beekeepers’ Association.

 5. What do I need to start beekeeping?

-A National beehive, a colony of bees, a smoker, a hive tool and a bee suit and gloves.
-Total cost approx £350.
+A National beehive, a nucleus of bees, a smoker, a hive tool and a bee suit and gloves.
+Total cost approx £450.
 If you get a second hand hive, but you must blowlamp the old hive clean all over.
 Burn any old frames, they may contain spores of Foul Brood Disease, which can only be destroyed by fire.

 6. Do you often get stung?